cattermelon-xyz/digitalgarden/src/site/notes/new vs old, who would love SyncVote?.md

 However, the challenges I face are unprecedented since the KPI for a successful organisation is unclear.
 In Edumall and Upinus, it was the GMV of the educators and retailers. **Hypothetically, the KPI for a leader can be the treasury size and the quantity and quality of members.**
 That may be why working with established DAOs is not helping since I am helping them with none of the KPIs!

+Follow this train of thought, [[Build tool for meme builder\|Build tool for meme builder]] might be a good idea